Iran: Bernard Phelan pardoned and released from prison

 In January, Mr Phelan went on a food and water strike in protest at his arrest, sparking international concern for his case.

-Ireland's Tánaiste (deputy prime minister) and Minister for Foreign Affairs, Micheál Martin, previously said Mr Phelan should be released as quickly as possible.

-At the time of his sentencing, Caroline Massé-Phelan urged the Irish government to do more for brother.
+At the time of his sentencing, Ms Massé-Phelan urged the Irish government to do more for her brother.

 "Bernard is ailing now and he's on death watch.
 Time is running out," she told RTÉ.